 It’s day two of a brand new year.
 What does this year hold in store for me?
 We shall see.
 I have goals.
 Resolutions.
 Visions.
 But God is ultimately in complete control of my future.
 I believe He has been working on my heart this last year and given me new desires and aspirations, mostly pertaining to my work.
 Last year was tough for me, financially and emotionally.
 Owning a business is not easy, but then again, nobody said it was.
 I am constantly on an emotional roller coaster.
 It’s possible that I get so worked up about my work because I am passionate about it.
 To put it simply, I love seeing beautiful things and allowing others to be a part of it.
 But this year… this year was trying.
 I hit a low point and wondered if I was even supposed to be doing photography.
 I have put so many years and so much money into it that I never even considered that I may not be heading in the direction God had planned for me.

 A dear friend decided to start her photography business this year and was blessed with an opportunity that very few will ever get.
 It seems like the day she said “I’m a photographer” her business exploded.
 I can’t think of a better way to put it.
 I wanted so badly to be excited for her.
 Something she desired was coming true in a radical way.
 I tried to fight my jealousy, beat it down and destroy it so that I could rejoice with her in her new venture, but I couldn’t help but feel sorry for myself.
-Why was this happening to her?
-She hadn’t been working the last five years to build a business that is barely hovering off the ground.
-All the sacrifices my husband and I made; all the tears shed for the stunted growth of my little business.
+Why was this happening for her?
+I had been working the last five years to build a business that is barely hovering off the ground.
+All the sacrifices my husband and I made; all the tears shed for this stunted little business.
 Hers was flourishing in a matter of days.
 It was so unrealistic, but most definitely real.
+My friend was very gracious to me during this time.
+She was not under any illusions about how difficult the situation could be for me and she allowed me the space to sort out my feelings.
 I think I hit all phases of depression in a one week span.
 I felt empty and worthless.
 And all the while I was agonizing over the fact that this was my friend.
 If I didn’t straighten up I would lose our friendship.
 I fell to my knees and cried out to Jesus to take control of my feelings.
 There was absolutely no way that I was going to “handle” this one on my own.
 I surrendered completely.
 Every breath I breathed was finally His.

 This is one of those amazing things that can’t be explained.
 It just can’t.
 But I came out of that prayer with a new perspective.
 Everything lined up for me to be blazing with jealousy and vengeance.
 As imperfect humans and sinners it is our nature to belittle others so that we can feel better about our situations.
 Our minds play tricks on us, telling us that we’ve been victimized and we need to retaliate.
 I pleaded with God to give me Christ-like thoughts so that I would see clearly and act rationally.
 Where before it made sense to be angry… I was not.
 I was finally happy for her.
 God had his hand in everything that was happening to her.
 That was obvious.
 Who am I to be so selfish when God is working?
 She has grown so much in the last months and her work is beautiful.
 I can now fully appreciate our friendship and its new dynamic.